splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/2-trailside/01-create-project.md

 </Project>
 ```

 This is an [XML](https://en.wikipedia.org/wiki/XML) document the describes a project.
-The entries start with the name of the setting in triangular brackets and end with a matching entry with a backslash (`/`) before the element name.
+The entries start with the name of the setting in triangular brackets and end with a matching entry with a forward slash (`/`) before the element name.
 So the text `<Project>` indicates the start of the project settings, this ends with the `<\Project>` tag at the end.
 If you have worked with HTML, this style of markup will be familiar to you.

 The Project element contains an attribute called `Sdk`, indicating the **software development kit** (SDK) associated with this project.
 In this case, it tells VS Code that this project is using the `"Microsoft.NET.Sdk"`.
 This is the SDK associated with the C# programming language.